 Mission and Core Values

-The university strives to align its practices and resources in support of its core values of collaboration, diversity, ethical community, excellence, learning and opportunity.
+The University strives to align its practices and resources in support of its core values of collaboration, diversity, ethical community, excellence, learning and opportunity.
 Ferris' mission is to prepare students for successful careers, responsible citizenship and lifelong learning.
 Through its many partnerships and its career-oriented, broad-based education, Ferris serves our rapidly changing global economy and society.
-For more information on the university’s mission and core values, visit ferris.edu/ferrisfaq/mission.htm.
+For more information on the University’s mission and core values, visit our Mission, Vision, and Values page.

-Students at Ferris have exceptional access to faculty due to the university’s low student-faculty ratio and small class sizes, which promote more engaging instruction, one-on-one career advice and professional connections.
+Students at Ferris have exceptional access to faculty due to the University’s low student-faculty ratio and small class sizes, which promote more engaging instruction, one-on-one career advice and professional connections.
 Courses at Ferris State are taught by credentialed, dedicated instructors who have real-world experience in their fields and provide relevant, adaptive coursework with an emphasis on hands-on learning.
-For more information on academics at Ferris, visit ferris.edu/HTMLS/academics.
+For more information on academics at Ferris, visit our Academics homepage.

 Ferris State also partners with industry leaders to maintain state-of-the-art equipment and technology.
 Its instructional and supportive spaces include the following high-quality facilities: